 We continually reinforce the importance of the Supplier Code of Conduct to our supplier base.
 We incorporate standards from the Supplier Code of Conduct in purchase agreements.
-We run a risk assessment and require suppliers to participate in the Xerox compliance program.
+We run a risk assessment and require suppliers to participate in the Xerox Compliance Program.
 Finally, we send an annual communication to our entire supplier base.

-The Xerox Compliance Program upholds our Supplier Code of Conduct.
-The following are components of the Compliance Program.
+The Xerox Compliance Program upholds our Supplier Code of Conduct and our Supply Chain Transparency Statement.
+The following are components of the Compliance Program: